Getting Started

 2. Configure Provider Settings

-3. Start Your First Scan
+3. Start Monitoring Your Workspace

 Click the Scope field (or drag and drop a folder onto the app) to select your workspace, then choose Launch Guardian to start monitoring.

-4. Review Findings
+4. Review Findings as a Release Decision

 Once the scan completes: